 When producing a podcast, hosts need to think of themselves as a listener and make a note of things that can be annoying or distracting to their audience.
 Identifying these minuscule noises and habits and eliminating them can only help to improve the quality and credibility of your podcast.

-Let’s take a look a 5 things that your podcast listeners hate to hear in your podcast episodes.
+Let’s take a look at 5 things that your podcast listeners hate to hear in your podcast episodes.

 Filler Words